-Lessons about the Power of Connection are threaded throughout these events, and I pray that we can redeem the tragedy by learning the lessons:
+Lessons for those who aspire to live a Heartspoken life are threaded throughout these events, and I pray we can redeem the tragedy by learning them:

 - The spectrum of human emotions that day connects us all, and this bond crosses all other divisions: race, nationality, gender, and religion.
 If we're honest with ourselves, we all bear the seeds of the darker emotions at play on 9/11/01, and we must be vigilant to ensure that they are never given fertile ground in which to sprout.
 Sadly, terrorists do not have a monopoly on hatred and fear.

 - We must never take the connections with our loved ones for granted.
 Treasure them and nourish them…every day.
 We never know when it might be our last this side of Heaven.

 - We must look for the ties that connect us, not the things that separate us.
 Outrage against the Muslim world is not the answer and would not be the way of Jesus.
 Fear and Ignorance must be fought and overcome with Love, Tolerance, and Knowledge.
 These are the connection tools we must use to build a better world.

 - We must all be aware of the powerful emotions within ourselves that can foster division rather than connection…in our personal relationships as well as our attitudes towards issues, events, and other groups of people in the world.
 Lashing out, fighting back, and getting even can be so easily justified in the wake of this kind of tragedy.
 Turning the other cheek is neither intuitive nor easy.
 None of us is immune to those emotions or to saying things we wish we could take back.